imagej/imagej.github.io/pages/Fiji%2FDownloads.md

 # Installation

 {% include avoidprogramfiles%}
- {% include box title='Packages for Debian / Ubuntu' float='right' text='
+ {% include box title='Packages for Debian / Ubuntu ' float='right ' text='

 We used to offer Debian packages of Fiji.
 Unfortunately, for a variety of reasons, we are withdrawing support for these packages until such time as someone is able to maintain them properly, so please switch to using the Linux downloads above instead.